-Keywords: Overcomplete representations, topic models, generic identifiability, tensor decomposition.
+Keywords: overcomplete representations, topic models, generic identifiability, tensor decomposition

-1 Introduction
+1. Introduction

 The performance of many machine learning methods is hugely dependent on the choice of data representations or features.
-Overcomplete representations, where the number of features can be greater than the dimensionality of the input data, have been extensively employed, and are arguably critical in a number of applications such as speech and computer vision [1].
-Overcomplete representations are known to be more robust to noise, and can provide greater flexibility in modeling [2].
+Overcomplete representations, where the number of features can be greater than the dimensionality of the input data, have been extensively employed, and are arguably critical in a number of applications such as speech and computer vision (Bengio et al., 2012).
+Overcomplete representations are known to be more robust to noise, and can provide greater flexibility in modeling (Lewicki et al., 1998).
 Unsupervised estimation of overcomplete representations has been hugely popular due to the availability of large-scale unlabeled samples in many applications.